25-day walk to D.C. brings racism, arrests and a sense of urgency for March on Washington activists

 Before they set out, Milwaukee civil rights advocate and community organizer Tory Lowe said he and Nitty warned the group the walk would be treacherous.

-Beyond the physical strain of marching dozens of miles a day, he said several counties in their path had documented histories of being Ku Klux Klan strongholds.
+Beyond the physical strain of marching dozens of miles a day, he said, several counties in their path had documented histories of being Ku Klux Klan strongholds.

 The group is composed of about 50 people who joined at various stops along the way.
 It’s a diverse group, with people of various races and members of the LGBTQ community.
 Some brought their children.
 A dog named Juice and a cat named Sparrow are on the journey.

-The protesters each have their reasons for being there: For some, it’s spiritual, for others a chance to capture people’s attention in a noisy social media landscape and turn the eyes of the world onto their message of peace and justice.
+The protesters each have their reasons for being there: For some, it’s spiritual; for others, it’s a chance to capture people’s attention in a noisy social media landscape and turn the eyes of the world to their message of peace and justice.

-Along the way to Washington, Nitty and about 50 others say they have come face-to-face with the very forces they are demonstrating against: racism, violence and the inequity of the criminal justice system.
+Along the way to Washington, the group members say, they have come face-to-face with the very forces they are demonstrating against: racism, violence and the inequity of the criminal justice system.

 In Indiana, state police officers arrested three members of the group for blocking traffic in Kosciusko County.
 They were handcuffed and held for hours in the county jail.
-Indiana state police wrote in a news release that the group was “intentionally obstructing vehicular traffic” on a four-lane highway with a speed limit of 60 miles per hour.
+Indiana State Police wrote in a news release that the group was “intentionally obstructing vehicular traffic” on a four-lane highway with a speed limit of 60 miles per hour.

 Chandi LeSure, 36, a hospitality worker from Milwaukee who has marched with the group since the beginning, said she was accused of shoplifting at an Indiana Walmart after spending $300 on supplies for the group.